 Application-specific Microsoft 365 migration challenges and solutions

 Of course, which challenges your charity comes up against will also depend on the Microsoft application in question.
-To make things easy and clear let’s jump into charity migration challenges when it comes to:
+To clarify common migration challenges and their solutions, let’s explore typical issues faced in Sharepoint and One Drive migrations.

 Microsoft SharePoint migration – challenges and solutions